-As ssessment objective Weighting A: Knowledge with understanding 50% (not more than 25% recall) B: Handling information and problem solving 30% C : Experimental skills and investigations 20%
+Assessment objective Weighting A: Knowledge with understanding 50% (not more than 25% recall) B: Handling information and problem solving 30% C: Experimental skills and investigations 20%

-Teachers should note that there is an equal weighting of 50% for skills (including handling information; problem solving; practical, experimental, and investigative skills) and for knowledge and understanding.
-Teachers' schemes of work (unit lesson plans) and the sequence of learning activities should reflect this balance, so that the goals of the syllabus may be met and the candidates fully prepared for the assessment.
+Teachers should take note that there is an equal weighting of 50% for skills (including handling information, problem solving, practical, experimental and investigative skills) and for knowledge and understanding.
+Teachers' schemes of work and the sequence of learning activities should reflect this balance, so that the aims of the syllabus may be met, and the candidates fully prepared for the assessment.

-Assessment objective Paper 1 (marks) Papers 2 or 3 (marks) Papers 4 or 5 (marks) Whole assessment (%) A: Knowledge with understanding 25-30 44-50 0 46-54 B: Handling information and problem solving 10-15 30-36 0 26-34 C: Experimental skills and investigations 0 0 40 20
+Assessment objective Paper 1 (marks) Papers 2 or 3 (marks) Papers 4, 5 or 6 (marks) Whole assessment (%) A: Knowledge with understanding 25-30 44-50 0 46-54 B: Handling information and problem solving 10-15 30-36 0 26-34 C: Experimental skills and investigations 0 0 40 20

-3.5 Conventions (e.g., Signs, Symbols, Terminology, and Nomenclature)
+3.5 Conventions (e.g. signs, symbols, terminology and nomenclature)